budimanjojo/vyos-config/README.md

 ## :gear:&nbsp; Chore

-Everytime you want to change something, do it inside `/config` directory and then run [apply-config.sh](./apply-config.sh).
+Everytime you want to change something, do it inside `/config` directory and then run [apply-config.sh](./apply-config.sh) with `-c` flag.
 Don't forget to push the changes to your remote repository too.
 This will ensure the state of this repository to be the same as the machine configuration.